ChunhThanhDe/ChunhThanhDe/README.md

 Son of the moon.
 Bring solar energy 🐱‍🏍

-As a qualified software developer, I always accumulate skills, and experience in building and developing software applications and systems.
-I work as a software development engineer for phone and smart box products, my work includes integrating the development of system services and applications into the Android TV and AOSP source code.
+As a qualified software developer, I have consistently accumulated skills and experience in building and developing software applications and systems.
+Previously, I worked as a software development engineer for phone and smart box products, where my responsibilities included integrating and developing system services and applications into Android TV and AOSP source code.

 I have a good understanding and skills in using Flutter, Dart, Java, and Spring Boot to design and create cross-platform systems and applications that deliver engaging, user-friendly digital experiences.